 6.9.
 Covered Species Observations and Notification.
 During all Covered Activities, workers shall inform a Designated Biologist if an individual of the Covered Species is observed at the Project Area.
-All work in the vicinity of the observed Covered Species, which could injure or kill the animal, shall cease immediately until the Covered Species moves from the Project Area of its own accord or until the Designated Biologist can relocate the Covered Species (per SJAS Mortality Reduction and Relocation Plan above, Additional Measures for SJAS below, SJKF Den Replacement Plan above, Additional Measures for SJKF below, BNLL Mortality Reduction and Relocation Plan above, and/or Additional Measures for BNLL below).
-Permittee shall notify CDFW within five business days after discovery of a Covered Species within the Project Area via electronic mail to the Regional Representative and Regional Office identified in Monthly Compliance Reports below.
+All work in the vicinity of the observed Covered Species, which could injure or kill the animal, shall cease immediately until the Covered Species moves from the Project Area of its own accord or until the Designated Biologist can relocate the Covered Species following the SJAS Mortality Reduction and Relocation Plan (Condition of Approval 6.5 and 7.13), the SJKF Den Replacement Plan (Condition of Approval 6.6 and 7.14), and/or the BNLL Mortality Reduction and Relocation Plan (Condition of Approval 6.7 and 7.15).
+Permittee shall notify CDFW within 5 business days of discovery of a Covered Species within the Project Area via electronic mail to the Regional Representative and Regional Office identified in Condition of Approval 6.10.

 The Designated Biologists and Designated Monitors shall maintain a record of all Covered Species observed, captured, handled and relocated.
-This information shall include for each animal: (1) the locations (Global Positioning System (GPS) coordinates and maps), date and time of the observation, handling, or release; (2) the name of the individual(s) that identified and handled the Covered Species; (3) circumstances of the incident; (4) the general condition and health of each individual including any diagnostic markings, sex, age (juvenile or adult); and (6) ambient temperature when handled and released.
-Permittee shall also submit this information to CDFW's California Natural Diversity Database (CNDDB) as per CNDDB Observations below.
-This information shall also be included in the Monthly Compliance Reports and Annual Status Reports.
+This information shall include for each animal: (1) the locations (Global Positioning System [GPS] coordinates and maps), date and time of the observation, handling, or release; (2) the name of the individual(s) that identified and handled the Covered Species; (3) circumstances of the incident; (4) the general condition and health of each individual including any diagnostic markings, sex, age (juvenile or adult); and (6) ambient temperature when handled and released.
+Permittee shall also submit this information to CDFW's California Natural Diversity Database (CNDDB) as per Condition of Approval 6.12.
+This information shall also be included in the Monthly Compliance and Annual Status reports (Conditions of Approval 6.10 and 6.11).

 6.10.
-Monthly Compliance Reports.
-The Designated Representative or a Designated Biologist shall compile the observation and inspection records identified in the Inspection Records and Covered Species Observations and Notification above and documentation of night work according to Lighting and Night Work below, into a Monthly Compliance Report (MCR) and submit it to CDFW, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
-MCRs shall be submitted before the 7th day of the month via electronic mail to CDFW's Regional Representative, Regional Office, and Headquarters CESA Program.
+Monthly Compliance Report.
+The Designated Representative or a Designated Biologist shall compile the observation and inspection records identified in Condition of Approval 6.4, Covered Species observation/handling/relocation information as in Condition of Approval 6.9, and documentation of night work according to Condition of Approval 7.2 into a Monthly Compliance Report (MCR) and submit it to CDFW, along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
+MCRs shall be submitted before the 7th day of the month that it is due via electronic mail to CDFW's Regional Representative, Regional Office, and Headquarters CESA Program.
 At the time of this ITP's approval, the CDFW Regional Representative is Adam Thompson (adam.thompson@wildlife.ca.gov), the Regional Office e-mail is RRR.R4@wildlife.ca.gov, and the Headquarters CESA Program e-mail is CESA@wildlife.ca.gov.
 CDFW may at any time increase the timing and number of compliance inspections and reports required under this provision depending upon the results of previous compliance inspections.
-If CDFW determines the reporting schedule must be changed.
-CDFW will notify Permittee in writing of the new reporting schedule.
+If CDFW determines the reporting schedule must be changed, CDFW will notify Permittee in writing of the new reporting schedule.